Teacher55555/DesktopCalculator/Readme.md

 Hello!
-This is my first program used Swing GUI widget toolkit for Java and first program at all.
+Hier i used Swing GUI widget toolkit for Java.
 It has two modes.
 First - classic mode, works like Apple's MacOS native calculator and second - engineering mode.
 Here i used Reverse Polish notation (RPN) algorithm.